Local weak convergence for sparse networks of interacting processes: Main results

 \subsection{Convergence of the connected component empirical measure}

 Our next main result illustrates that the behavior of the global empirical measure can be markedly different for sequences of graphs that converge only in law, and not in probability, in the local weak sense.
-Specifically, we focus on the sequence of connected component graphs $\{\compu(G_n)\}$, which (by the definition of local convergence) have the same limit in distribution (in the local weak sense) as $\{G_n\}$ but, on the other hand, do not converge in probability in general (in the local weak sense).
 Recall from Section \ref{se:example graphs} that, for a finite graph $G_n$, the random graph $\compu(G_n)$ is the connected component of $G_n$ containing a (uniformly) randomly chosen root.
 Thus,

 might be called the \emph{connected component empirical measure}.
 The analysis of this random measure is more delicate, so we focus on two important cases, the \Erdos \ graph $G_n \sim \Gmc(n,p_n)$ with $np_n \to \parm \in (0,\infty)$ and the configuration model $G_n \sim \CM(n,d(n))$ with $\frac{d_k(n)}{n} \to \rho_k$ for some distribution $\rho \in \P(\N_0)$ with finite nonzero first and second moments, as discussed in Examples \ref{ex:GW} and \ref{ex:unimodularGW} in Section \ref{se:example graphs}, although our proof in Section \ref{se:componemp} in fact applies to a larger class of graph sequences (that satisfy Condition \ref{cond-graphs} therein).
 In these cases the limit of $\mu^{\compu(G_n,x^n)}$ is (usually) a \emph{random} measure (see Remark \ref{rem-randomemp}).
-This is intuitively clearest in subcritical regimes, where the limit tree is almost surely finite.
+This is intuitively clearest in the subcritical regime, where the limit tree is almost surely finite.
 Theorem \ref{thm:CompEmpMeas} below explains this precisely.
+Note that the fact $\mu^{\compu(G_n,x^n)}$ converges to a \emph{random} limit does not contradict Theorem \ref{thm:localprob-disc} or Theorem \ref{thm:localprob-cont}.
+On the one hand, the sequence of connected component graphs $\{\compu(G_n)\}$ has the same limit as $\{G_n\}$ in the sense of local convergence in distribution, as in Definition \ref{def:localweakdist}.
+In addition, the sequence $\{G_n\}$ converges \emph{in probability} in the local weak sense, in the sense of Definition \ref{def:localweakprob}.
+But, on the other hand, the sequence $\{\compu(G_n)\}$ does not converge in probability in the local weak sense in general, and thus Theorems \ref{thm:localprob-disc} and \ref{thm:localprob-cont} do not apply to the graph sequence $\{\compu(G_n)\}$.

 We will make the following assumption on the initial conditions or, equivalently, distribution of marks on the random graphs $(G,x)$ and $\{(G_n,x^n)\}$:

 \begin{assumption}{\textbf{B}} For any Borel set $A \subset \G_*$ with $\PP(G \in A) > 0$, and any random induced subgraph sequence $H_n \subset G_n$ that converges in probability in the local weak sense to a random element of $\G_*$ that has law $\L(G \,|\, G \in A)$, the marked random graph $(H_n, x^n_{H_n})$ converges in probability in the local weak sense to a marked random graph that has law $\L((G,x)\,|\,\, G \in A)$. \end{assumption}